 Most cases of ringworm can be treated at home.
-Visit a local drugstore or grocery store and purchase over-the-counter antifungal cream, lotion, or powder.
 Over-the-counter antifungals can kill the fungus and promote healing.
-Effective medications include miconazole (Cruex), clotrimazole (Desenex) and terbinafine (Lamisil).
+Effective medications include miconazole (Cruex), clotrimazole (Desenex), and terbinafine (Lamisil).

-After cleaning the rash, apply a thin layer of antifungal medication to the affected area 2 to 3 times per day or as directed by the package.
+After cleaning the rash, apply a thin layer of antifungal medication to the affected area twice a day or as the package directs.
 Spread the treatment beyond the border of the rash by a couple of centimeters and allow the medication to absorb into your skin.

-It may seem logical to keep ringworm covered with a bandage to prevent spreading the infection.
+It may seem logical to keep ringworm covered with a bandage to prevent the spreading of the infection.
 However, bandaging the rash locks in moisture and slows the healing process.

-Because ringworm is highly contagious, you should wash your sheets daily to get rid of the infection faster.
+Because ringworm is highly contagious, you should wash your clothes and sheets daily to eliminate the infection faster.
 Fungal spores can transfer to your sheets and comforter.
 If you sleep on the same sheets night after night, it can take longer for ringworm to heal, and the infection can spread to other parts of your body.
 Contaminated bedding can also infect your partner.

 Sometimes, ringworm develops on the scalp.
 Symptoms of a scalp infection include severe itching, patches of hair loss, scalp boils, and severe dandruff.
 If you have ringworm on your scalp, wash your hair with an over-the-counter medicated antifungal shampoo.